applied

 Phase I of the training is now open for registration.
 Registration to Phase II & III will open subsequently.

 The training unfolds in three phases, each building on the last.
-Phase I is now open for registration.
+The self-study version of Phase 1 of the Global Social Witnessing Facilitator Training is now open for registration.
 This foundational phase is a prerequisite for continuing into the later stages of the training.
-Registration for Phase II will open in late June and will be available by application only.
+Registration for Phase II is now open and available by application only – see here.

 Middle & High Income